 Date of Authorship for this Version

 Rogers, Henry Wade, "The Essentials of a Law Establishing an International Court" (1913).
 Faculty Scholarship Series.
-Paper 4074.
+4074.